 Please ensure the title and reference number are indicated in the subject line.

 An application which does not comply with the above requirements will be regarded as incomplete.

-Telephone: 021 650 5405 Website: www.h3d.uct.ac.za
+Telephone number: 021 650 5405 Website: www.h3d.uct.ac.za

-Reference number: E18397 Closing date: 21 January 2019
+Reference number: E19167 Closing date: 12 April 2019

 UCT is committed to the pursuit of excellence, diversity and redress in achieving its equity targets.
-Our Employment Equity Policy is available at http://www.uct.ac.za/downloads/uct.ac.za/about/policies/eepolicy.pdf.
+Our Employment Equity Policy is available at http://www.uct.ac.za/downloads/uct.ac.za/about/policies/eepolicy.pdf

 UCT reserves the right not to appoint.